psshah/AndroidTwitterClient/README.md

 - User can sign in to Twitter using OAuth login
 - User can view the tweets from their home timeline.
 It displays username, body and relative timestamp for each tweet
 - User can view more tweets as they scroll with infinite pagination
+- User can switch between Timeline and Mention views using tabs.
+Both views support infinite pagination.
+- User can navigate to view their own profile and see picture, tagline, number of followers, number of following, and profile tweets.
+- User can click on the profile image in any tweet to see another user's profile, including other user's timeline.

 Optional:
 - Links in tweets are clickable and will launch the web browser